top of page

 Food for thought...

 There is an ocean of water above our heads, and an ocean of water beneath our feet.
-They are both part of the same ocean. they are just in different states of being.
-Water can have many states of being, but it is still water.
+They are both part of the same ocean — simply in different states of being.
+Water can change form, but it never ceases to be water.

-The word ocean is associated with the waters below, but it also describes the waters above.
-The ocean above is as vast as the ocean below; it is a largely untapped resource that if used wisely can help to regenerate regions that have dried up because of over consumption of ground water.
+We associate the word ocean with the waters below, but the same word describes the waters above.
+The ocean above is as vast as the ocean below, yet it remains a largely untapped resource.
+If we learned to work with it wisely, the waters above could regenerate whole regions that have been stripped dry by overconsumption of groundwater.

 • Facebook